srycyk/visitor/README.md

 class, *app/helpers/concerns/form_field_settings.rb*.

-The links, (which can appear as text, buttons or icons), are called from the helper methods, in *app/helpers/concerns/link_up_helper.rb*.
+The links, (which can appear as text, buttons or icons), are called from the helper methods in *app/helpers/concerns/link_up_helper.rb*.
 Perhaps this code needs further refactoring, but most of it is okay.

-As for the model classes.
+As for the model classes,
+*(which, if the application were bigger, would be moved into separate modules)*.

-The class *ImportBookmark* acts as a Form Object which handles the **create** and **update** actions.
+The class, *ImportBookmark*, acts as a Form Object which handles the **create** and **update** actions.
-It includes a few methods to induce Rails to treat it as if it is persistent,
+It includes a few methods to induce Rails to treat it as if it's persistent,
 *there may well be a neater way of achieving this*.

 There is also a utility class to allow multiple fields